 The HiCoup Wing corkscrew wine opener is the perfect option if you want functionality and elegance in one product.
 It comes with a non-stick crew that slips through corks of all bottle types and sizes.
 You will find it very easy to use it and feel how compact it is to touch.

-This product consists of a bottle opener at the top and wine stopper for half-drunk wine bottles.
+This product consists of a bottle opener at the top and a wine stopper for half-drunk wine bottles.
 As a multi-purpose product what you might find troublesome is the plain design and the difficult portability.

 3. HQY Wing Corkscrew Wine Opener